 Salience’s MVNO practice has established four critical success factors that are vital within an MVNO lifecycle.
 Informed decision making and planning across these factors has proven to help MVNOs along the challenging journey.
 These are: Partnering for strengths, Customer centric propositions, Efficient / lean technology solutions and Products innovation.

 The business case of an MVNO is considered to be a manifestation of a retail business more than a service provider business.
 We start with taking a look at the MVNO business model options that generally appear in every market.
-These models vary from a reseller, sub-brand, light MVNO and full MVNO.
+These models vary from a reseller, sub-brand, lite MVNO and full MVNO.
 The investments, cost profile and revenue profiles of each differ significantly and therefore impact the company business case.
 In the case of a full MVNO 50% - 60% of the costs are accounted into the interconnection and wholesale contracts, 15-20% on sales and marketing while 10-15% on customer care.
 Our research found that peak funding on a typical full MVNO project is observed to fall between US$ 10M - US$ 15M.

 Salience four phased approach leads MVNO investors from idea to successful launch